Hebenstretia glaucescens

 Hebenstretia glaucescens is a species of plant from South Africa.
 It belongs to the family Scrophulariaceae.

 Description

 This annual grows 3-15 cm tall.
 It has side branches that grow along the ground without rooting and linear or lance-shaped leaves.
 The margins are not toothed.
 Flowers are present between July and September.
 They grow in short, compact spikes.
 The fruit has a broad oblong shape.
 The mericarps may be equal or unequal.
 If unequal, the upper one is deeply concave on the inner face and the lower one has two deep longitudinal grooves on the inner face.

 Distribution and habitat

 This species is endemic to the Western Cape of South Africa.
-It is found at altitudes of 140-1370 m140 – 1370m.
+It is found at elevations of 140-1370 m140 – 1370m.
 It grows on open flats between southern Knersvlakte, southern Bushmanland, Calvinia and Tanqua Karoo.

 Conservation

 This species is classified as being of least concern.